-- Protective metal hearth strips MUST be installed. - Hearth extensions MUST be installed exactly as specified.

-- You MUST use a hearth extension with this fireplace. - This fireplace has been tested and approved for use with a hearth extension insulated to a minimum R value of 1.03. - The hearth extension material MUST be covered with tile, stone or other non-combustible material. - Manufactured hearth materials will usually have a published R value (resistance to heat) or k value (conductivity of heat).
+- Protective metal hearth strips MUST be installed. - Hearth extensions MUST be installed exactly as specified. - You MUST use a hearth extension with this fireplace. - Refer to Figure 11.1 for minimum dimensions. - This fireplace has been tested and approved for use with a hearth extension insulated to a minimum R value of 1.03. - The hearth extension material MUST be covered with tile, stone or other non-combustible material. - Manufactured hearth materials will usually have a published R value (resistance to heat) or k value (conductivity of heat).
 Refer to the formula in Table 11.1 to convert a k value to an R value, - Refer to Table 11.2 for hearth extension insulation alternatives.